believeinlain/believeinlain.github.io/essays/final-project-idea.md

 - Expand so that other campuses can use it too, with a different page for each participating campus (kind of like early Facebook).
 - Search courses based on the short hand (ICS 314), CRN, credit hours,
 - Advanced search (similar to Star GPS, filter by prereqs, WI, OC, etc.)

+Proposed by Scott Vore, Stephanie Aelmore, and Victor Ho.